JetBrains/intellij-platform-plugin-template/README.md

         └── resources/      Resources - plugin.xml, icons, messages
 ```

-Beside of the configuration files, the most important part is the `src` directory containing our implementation
+In addition to the configuration files, the most important part is the `src` directory, which contains our
-and plugin's manifest - [plugin.xml][file:plugin.xml].
+implementation and the manifest for our plugin – [plugin.xml][file:plugin.xml].

-## Plugin Configuration File
+## Plugin Configuration file

-Plugin Configuration File is a [plugin.xml][file:plugin.xml] file located in the `src/main/resources/META-INF`
+The Plugin Configuration file is a [plugin.xml][file:plugin.xml] file located in the `src/main/resources/META-INF`
 directory.
-It describes the overall information about the plugin, its dependencies, extensions, and listeners.
+It provides general information about the plugin, its dependencies, extensions, and listeners.

 ```xml
 <idea-plugin>